komodorio/docs/docs/Integrations/Loft.md

 <br>

 ### Step 3: Deploy your first vcluster with Komodor
-Create a new vcluster using the Loft UI and sync an existing one that use a vcluster template with the Komodor app.
+Create a new vcluster using the Loft UI or sync an existing one that uses a vcluster template with the Komodor app.

 <br>

-## Want to simluate the demo explained in the video?
-Use this CRs
+## Want to simluate the exact scenario as explained in the demo?
+Use these CRs:

-In the Demo we showed an example of application that deplyed with the Komodor app.
+In the Demo we showed an example of an application being deployed with the Komodor app.
 You can use the same configratuion by applying these files:
 ``` bash
 apiVersion: storage.loft.sh/v1